 Program Introduction

 The Public History Program at the University of Louisiana at Lafayette began in 1997.
-The program offers an M.A. in history with a concentration in Public History.
+The program offers an MA in history with a concentration in Public History.
 Students typically focus on museums, historic preservation, digital history, and audio-visual projects.
 All students admitted to the program are eligible to receive funds to cover internship expenses, workshops, conferences, research expenses, study-travel, and more.
 In addition, students can access the department’s Guilbeau Center for Public History, which provides collaborative meeting space and resources for exhibit construction, software and digital tools, and podcast and video production equipment to foster community engagement and innovative instruction.

 Degrees Offered